2009–10 Vancouver Canucks season: Regular season

 The 2010 Winter Olympics took place in Vancouver—the first Winter Olympics in an NHL market since the NHL began to allow its players to compete in Olympic competition.
 As a result, the Canucks undertook the longest road trip in NHL history, with 14 games over six weeks, from January 27 to March 13, 2010, to allow General Motors Place to be used for ice hockey during the games.
 GM Place was renamed "Canada Hockey Place" during the games, as the International Olympic Committee doesn't allow corporate sponsorship for venues.
 The Canucks' former arena, Pacific Coliseum, was also a venue during the games, hosting figure skating and short track speed skating.

 On March 19, 2010, forward Ryan Kesler signed a new six-year contract worth $30 million.

-On the NHL trade deadline day, March 3, the Canucks acquired defenceman Andrew Alberts from the Carolina Hurricanes in exchange for a third-round pick in the 2010 NHL Entry Draft.
+On the NHL trade deadline day, March 3, the Canucks acquired defenceman Andrew Alberts from the Carolina Hurricanes in exchange for a third-round pick in the 2010 NHL entry draft.

 On March 17, 2010, the Canucks signed their first-round draft pick from the 2009 NHL Entry Draft, Jordan Schroeder.
 The deal was a standard entry-level contract for three years.
 The contract was for the entry-level maximum of US$900,000 per season along with a $270,000 signing bonus.
 However, because the contract was signed after the NHL trade deadline, Schroeder was ineligible to play for the Canucks for the remainder of the season.
 As a result, Schroeder signed an amateur tryout contract with the Canucks' American Hockey League affiliate, the Manitoba Moose.

 The Canucks clinched a playoff berth for the second consecutive year with a shootout victory over the Anaheim Ducks on April 2.
 The Canucks also managed to clinch a second consecutive Northwest Division title when they defeated the Minnesota Wild in overtime on April 4.
 The win secured the Canucks a top three seed in the 2010 Stanley Cup playoffs and home ice advantage in the first round.

 On April 18, 2010, the Canucks signed their 2009 third-round draft pick, Kevin Connauton.
 The terms of the deal were not disclosed.
 However, like Schroeder, Connauton was ineligible to play for the Canucks as his contract was signed after the NHL trade deadline.

 The Canucks finished the regular season third overall in the Western Conference.
 They were the second highest scoring team, with 268 goals for, averaging 3.27 goals per game.

 Playoffs

 The Canucks entered the 2010 Stanley Cup playoffs as the third seed in the Western Conference.
 This was the first time the Canucks made the playoffs in consecutive seasons since the 2004–05 NHL lockout.
 In the first round, the Canucks defeated the Los Angeles Kings in six games.
-The Canucks lost the following round, the Conference Semi-finals, to the Chicago Blackhawks.
+The Canucks lost the following round, the Conference Semi-finals, to the eventual Stanley Cup champion Chicago Blackhawks.